MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

    > **Note**: If you choose to create a new branch, you will need to create a pull request to merge the changes to the main branch.

 1. Open the pipeline.
-If you see the message "This pipeline needs permission to access a resource before this run can continue to Docker Compose to WebApp", select **View**, **Permit** and **Permit** again.
-This is needed to allow the pipeline to create the Azure resources.
+If you see the message "This pipeline needs permission to access a resource before this run can continue to Create ACR for images", select **View**, **Permit** and **Permit** again.
+The pipeline will be run in a few minutes.

    ![Screenshot of the permit access from the YAML pipeline.](media/pipeline-permit-resource.png)